nathamanath/range/README.md

 'cause they don't work in ie <= 9, and they are inconsistent in proper browsers.

-The aim of this project is to create a range input facade will work, and display consistently in ie >= 8 (with events polyfill), and modern browsers.
+The aim of this project is to create a range input facade will work, and display consistently in ie >= 9 (with eventListener polyfill), and modern browsers.

+Currently ie 8 is not fully supported, however range.js mostly works there too.
+This will be fixed in a future release.

 ## Usage